Dynatrace/Dynatrace-Config-Manager/README.md

 ### Access Tokens
 It is required that you use an access token with these scopes:
 * Minimal: Read entities & Read settings
-* Target Env, at the time of migration: Read entities & Read settings & Write entities & Write settings
+* Target Env, at the time of migration: Read entities & Read settings & Write settings

 ### Functionalities (Animated Gifs):